voorhoede/vue-course/packages/slides/sections/computed.md

 # Computed / What are computed properties?

-- Computed properties are functions that return a value.
+- Functions that return a value.
-- Computed properties are cached based on their dependencies.
+- The caching of computed properties is based on their dependencies.
-- Computed properties are used to calculate a value based on other data.
+- Calculating a value based on other data is a common use case for computed properties.

 ---